 - Recent passport photos.
-These photos should be glued on the provided area on the visa application form.
+These photos should be glued to the provided area on the visa application form.
 The passports should have been taken within the last three months, showing the face, forehead hairline, and two ears.
 The photos should be of high quality, not edited, and taken on a clear background.

 - Covering letter providing all the details of your travel.

 - Proof of travel funds.
 This should be in form of three-month bank statements, credit card statements, foreign exchange bought, paying slips, and any other document showing the ability to finance your travel.
 All these should be certified.

-- Flight reservation for visa This should include your details including your names, your departure and exit dates, air flight numbers and countries of destination.
+- Flight reservation for visa This should include your details including your name, your departure and exit dates, air flight numbers, and countries of destination.
 It should also show the dates when you intend to come back to Singapore.
 Get your flight reservation by filling out this flight reservation form.